 Plugging in the values to this equation, we get:

-The above data describe the CPI for all items.
-Also of note is the Core CPI, which measures inflation for all items except for the more volatile categories of food and energy.
 Core inflation averaged 1.25% per year between 1962 and 1963 (vs all-CPI inflation of 1.32%), for an inflation total of 1.25%.
+In 1962, core inflation was 1.37%.

 When using the core inflation measurement, $1 in 1962 is equivalent in buying power to $1.01 in 1963, a difference of $0.01.
-Recall that for All Items, the converted amount is $1.01 with a difference of $0.01.
+Recall that the converted amount is $1.01 when all items including food and energy are measured.

 These numbers are not inflation adjusted, so they are considered nominal.
 In order to evaluate the real return on our investment, we must calculate the return with inflation taken into account.